RaihanEXE99/Binary-Bot/README.md

 # Binary-Bot (Online Judge)
 ### Link: https://binary-bot-v2.herokuapp.com/

-This is a web application that that will judge your code ,(like uri,codeforce etc)
+This is a web application that can  judge your code ,(like uri,codeforce etc)

 Try to solve questions and Submit Your code , and check if its right or not.